Periodontitis Treatment Knoxville, TN

 Regular professional dental cleanings can help keep your gums healthy and allow Dr. Cain to eradicate any signs of disease as soon as possible.
 It’s also important to know your risk factors.
 If you discover that you are at an increased risk of periodontitis, you should see your dentist as soon as possible.

-There are many risk factors that can cause periodontitis including:
+Many risk factors can cause periodontitis, including:

 • Gingivitis